Progetto-ItaCa/Progetto-ItaCa.github.io/pages/name.md

 ---
 title: People
 ---
-The community of ItaCa is growing: these are the people that helped so far.
-Feel free to join us!
+ItaCa is made of people.
+Feel free to join us or reach out with an email at [webmasters.itaca@gmail.com](mailto:webmasters.itaca@gmail.com).
+Join our [Mailing List](mailto:progettoitaca+subscribe@googlegroups.com) sending a subscription email (it can have arbitrary subject and body).
+Follow us on [Twitter](https://twitter.com/progetto_itaca), before Elon kills it for good.

 ## Promoting Committee